Shutter Mechanisms

 The shutter developed for the N&G Folding Reflex was also used, in a modified form, on the Dallmeyer Speed and Baby Speed Reflex cameras.

-In its original form, as fitted to the Folding Reflex, the shutter mechanism is split into two halves situated each side of the camera.
-On the left, when in use, is the shutter/mirror release and controls for B, T and I, on the right is the timing and shutter setting wheels.
+In its original form, as fitted to the Folding Reflex, the shutter mechanism is split into two halves situated on each side of the camera.
+On the left, when in use, is the shutter/mirror release and controls for B, T and I, on the right are the timing and shutter setting wheels.

 The description that follows is largely taken from the patent specification.8